-However, this has been changed as most of the companies assets are now in the open outside zone and the cybersecurity will now be supporting more than 50% of all IAM requests as a mesh idea wherein some parts will be inside while some parts will be outside
+However, this has been changed as most of the company’s assets are now in the open outside zone and cybersecurity will now be supporting more than 50% of all IAM requests as a mesh idea wherein some parts will be inside while some parts will be outside.

-Decentralized approach for IAM – In today’s network the centralized approach is used for managing identity data however this provides to struggle in the following 3 areas: -assurance, privacy, and pseudonymity.
+- A decentralized approach for IAM – In today’s network the centralized approach is used for managing identity data however this provides to struggle in the following 3 areas: -assurance, privacy, and pseudonymity.

-Adapting to Biometrics – Biometrics is playing a key role in the security industry and by the end of 2024, the biometric market will reach a valuation of 50 billion USD.
+- Adapting to Biometrics – Biometrics is playing a key role in the security industry and by the end of 2024, the biometric market will reach a valuation of 50 billion USD.

-IAM and internet of things (IoT) – With IoT, there increases a lot of need for IAM and IoT has been accepted by many of the companies as this makes their processing and much other work very fast and reliable.
+- IAM and Internet of Things (IoT) – With IoT, there increases a lot of need for IAM, and IoT has been accepted by many companies as this makes their processing and much other work very fast and reliable.

-Cloud and IAM – Cloud technology has numerous use cases as it provides flexibility and scalability to companies’ operations.
+- Cloud and IAM – Cloud technology has numerous use cases as it provides flexibility and scalability to companies’ operations.
 By adopting the cloud companies don’t need to spend money on n extra hardware and workforce required to manage this hardware like servers and storage facilities as these can be purchased by cloud providers like Amazon and Google.